-With the release of Tyler, The Creator’s new Converse One Star collaboration this week, the Odd Future frontman’s collaboration partnership with Vans has come to an official end.
+With the release of Tyler, The Creator’s Converse One Star collaboration , as well as the Golf le FLEUR* range, the Odd Future frontman’s collaboration partnership with Vans has come to an official end.
 Longtime OFWGKTA fans were surely surprised, as for a period of several years, it was rare to spot Tyler wearing anything but Vans, his favorites being the Authentic, Old Skool, and Era silhouettes.

 In an interview with FADER, Tyler explained why he was ending his relationship with Vans, a brand he grew up wearing every day.
 “Imagine being in a fucking cocoon,” Tyler explained.
 “Vans just wouldn’t let me grow.
 It was a ceiling and I was like, ‘Fuck this.’
 Converse is allowing me to bloom, no pun intended, and it’s great.”

 Here’s a look at the history of Tyler’s footwear collaborations, ranked from best to worst.